-You must apply for metal and mineral detecting consent to use any equipment capable of detecting metal within a scheduled monument area.
+You must apply for metal and mineral detecting consent to use any equipment capable of detecting metal within a protected place (a scheduled monument or monument in the ownership or guardianship of Scottish Ministers).

 This includes equipment used for: